The Charge of the Light Brigade (1968 film): Release

 The film had two Royal charity benefits, on Wednesday, 10 and Thursday 11 April (the first attended by Prince Philip) before opening at the Odeon Leicester Square.

 Reception

 The film was not screened to critics in advance of its release with Richardson writing to The Times newspaper criticizing English critics as "spoilt and demanding children" and that they were "the most personal, the most superficial and with the least good will in the world".
 Despite this, the film received generally positive reviews but proved a box office bomb.

 The film was produced during a time of public frustration over the Vietnam War and during a period of anti-war sentiment.
 It has been argued that in retrospect it can be seen as a warning against military interventions in other lands.

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

+Awards

-AwardsThe Charge of the Light Brigade was nominated for seven BAFTA Film Awards, but failed to win in any category.
+The Charge of the Light Brigade was nominated for seven BAFTA Film Awards, but failed to win in any category.